andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/SQL /README.md

 </td></tr> </table>

 + The table provides insights into the platform's most popular start stations for both casual and member users.
 + The top start station for casual users is **"Streeter Dr & Grand Ave" (39,395 trips)**.
 Other popular start stations include **"DuSable Lake Shore Dr & Monroe St" (22,840 trips)**, **"Michigan Ave & Oak St" (19,924 trips)**, and **"DuSable Lake Shore Dr & North Blvd" (19,477 trips)**.
 Some of these stations are situated near popular tourist attractions, shopping areas, or recreational spots, making them attractive destinations for casual riders interested in leisurely rides, city exploration, shopping, dining, or outdoor activities.
-Overall, these start stations reflect the diverse preferences and interests among casual users.
+Overall, these start stations reflect the diverse preferences and interests of casual users.
 + For member users, the top start station is **"Clinton St & Washington Blvd" (24,587 trips)**.
 Other frequently used start stations include **"Clark St & Elm St" (23,908 trips)**, **"Kingsbury St & Kinzie St" (23,224 trips)**, and **"Wells St & Concord Ln" (22,228 trips)**.
 These stations are located in various neighborhoods, catering to member users residing in or commuting to the respective areas.
 Some stations may be conveniently located near popular attractions, office buildings, restaurants, or nightlife spots, making them suitable for commuting or social activities.
 Overall, these start stations fulfill a variety of needs for member users across different neighborhoods.

-### Map Trends
+### Map Trend

 #### Most Traveled Routes
 <details>
   <summary>Click to expand SQL code:</summary>